Skip to content

 run(df)

-Method for writing your df to specified target. |support_hooks|
+Method for writing your df to specified target. support hooks

-.. note :: Method does support only batching DataFrames.
+Method does support only batching DataFrames.

 Parameters